solid/solidproject.org/solid-labs.md

 ### The [KNowledge on Web Scale (KNoWS)](https://knows.idlab.ugent.be/) group at [Ghent University](https://www.ugent.be/en) – [imec](https://www.imec-int.com/)
 Ghent, Belgium

-IMEC has been involved in Solid for several years and are currently working on the community Solid server.
+Imec has been involved in Solid for several years, focusing on data interoperability, querying, scalability, and the developer experience.
+They are currently building the [Solid Community Server](https://github.com/solid/community-server/).

 Contact = [Ruben Verborgh](https://ruben.verborgh.org)